Abdiramen/cs2001-cpl/python/python.md

     ```

 #### More detail about Exception
-+ All exceptions are instances of classes that derive form `BaseExceptin`
++ All exceptions are instances of classes that derive form `BaseException`
-+ Most exception you'll use derived from`Exception`
++ Most exception you'll use derived from `Exception`
 + There's a big list of built-in exceptions (Don't memorize it since it's a big waste of time and memory)
 + You can also define your own exception (ooh that's cool)
 + Example